kjwong2018/DCAS_CSE321/README.md

 <h2>EXECUTING THE PROGRAM:</h2>

 To run the simulation:
--Type in "make clean" to clean everything that was created before.
+ * Type in "make clean" to clean everything that was created before.
 The make file uses rm -rf dcas output.txt to clean remove dcas and output.txt
--Type in "make" to compile and create an executable call dcas for you to run.
+ * Type in "make" to compile and create an executable call dcas for you to run.
 The make file uses g++ -std=c++11 -O2 -Wall DCAS.cpp -o dcas -lpthread to compile.
--Type in "./dcas" to run the simulation and the coordinates of the drones will be in the output.txt with ASCII World display in prompt.
+ * Type in "./dcas" to run the simulation and the coordinates of the drones will be in the output.txt with ASCII World display in prompt.
--To kill the program at any time, you can just do CTRL + C. The simulation will automatically stop running when all drones did a full cycle.
+ * To kill the program at any time, you can just do CTRL + C. The simulation will automatically stop running when all drones did a full cycle.